-Goal H-3: Ensure that new residential development and redevelopment is appropriate in terms of location, size, scale and massing in addition to complementing the historic character of the neighborhoods.
+Goal H-3: Ensure that new residential development and redevelopment is appropriate in terms of location, size, scale, form, architecture, materials, and massing in addition to complementing the historic character of the neighborhoods.

-Appropriately-designed development and redevelopment can promote neighborhood revitalization.
-With proper design standards, especially for multi-family dwellings, community acceptance of a diversity of housing types may be increased.
-Design standards can be used to guide development of all types of dwellings.
+Appropriately-designed and constructed development and redevelopment can promote neighborhood revitalization.
+With proper architectural design standards in text in the zoning ordinance and illustrated in a pattern book that is a companion to the ordinance, especially for multi-family dwellings, community acceptance of a diversity of housing types may be increased.
+Design standards should be used to guide the architectural form of all types of dwellings.
 They may be crafted to reflect Newburyport's architectural and cultural history and each of its distinctive neighborhoods, which in turn will be more easily accepted by neighboring residents.